• Skip to main content

 • To spruce the cubes up even more, replace the plain water in the cubes with sprite or sparkling water.

-• Use a regular plastic ice cube mold or a silicone mold for this recipe!
-The silicone molds typically hold extra volume, so you can pack in extra fruit.
+• Use a regular plastic ice cube mold or a silicone mold for this recipe.
+Larger silicone molds hold extra volume, so you can pack in extra fruit.

-• Use filtered water for the freshest, tasty cubes!
+• Use filtered water for the freshest, tastiest cubes.

-• Fruit flavored cubes are a refreshing drink for kids in the summer, but they are also great for hot afternoons on the deck, girls night and also brunch!
+• Fruit flavored cubes are a refreshing drink for kids in the summer, but they are also great for hot afternoons on the deck, girls night or brunch.

 Nutrition